doublethinkco/cpp-ethereum-cross/README.md

     $ cd webthree-umbrella-cross
     $ sudo ./build-xcompiler-armhf.sh

-If the cross-compiler build succeeds then you will end up with an output file at /tmp/xcompiler.tgz.
+If the cross-compiler build succeeds then you will end up with an output file in **/tmp/xcompiler.tgz**.

 The results from two specific runs of this process are stored as releases on Github and are used in the crosseth build process.
 The "glue"